 radioELO is a project that collects, curates, and reimagines aural artifacts of electronic/generated/computational (EGC) literature as sound based narratives.
-Several of these artifacts were collected at annual conferences of the Electronic Literature Organization.
-Others were made available through the preservation efforts undertaken at The Electronic Literature Lab (ELL), directed by Dr. Dene Grigar, and its preservation efforts.
+It evolves from my involvement as a research affiliate with The Electronic Literature Lab (ELL), directed by Dr. Dene Grigar, and its preservation efforts.
 The outcomes presented here experiment with compelling sound-based narratives indicative of a new genre of EGC literature as I describe in my Artist Statement.